rvserna/CSCK541_floyd_recursive/README.md

 # Usage

-The [floyd_recursive](https://github.com/rvserna/CSCK541_floyd_recursive/blob/main/floyd_recursive.py) algorithm can be used to find the shortest distance for graphs with any number of vertices.
+The recursive algorithm can be found in [floyd_warshall_recursive](https://github.com/rvserna/CSCK541_floyd_recursive/tree/main/floyd_warshall_recursive).
+This algorithm can be used to find the shortest distance for graphs with any number of vertices.
 The example graph contains 4 vertices.

 # Testing